TNTwise/REAL-Video-Enhancer/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Ubuntu 20.04]
  - Version [e.g. AppImage or Flatpak]

+**GPU**
+Please state your GPU, support on NVIDIA is difficult as I lack testing hardware, please be understanding if it is a problem relating to NVIDIA.

 **Additional context**
 Add any other context about the problem here.